Law firm sues Florida country club for ‘egregious’ Jew-hatred

 The Jewish World

-caption: Tefillin.
+Tefillin.
 Photo courtesy of Benjamín Núñez González via Wikimedia Commons.

 A viral video of Jews wrapping tefillin with “overwhelmingly positive reception” is seemingly enough to get one suspended from a country club in Boca Raton, Fla.
 That’s according to the Dhillon Law Group, which filed a lawsuit on behalf of an Orthodox Jewish family that said it was unfairly suspended from the Boca Grove Country Club for practicing its Jewish faith.

-Host Punished
+Host punished

 Isaac Scharf invited Jewish influencer and comedian Jake Adams to the club to play golf in December 2024, according to the suit.
 At the club, Adams filmed a video for his “Jewish country clubs” series, which featured him playing golf, touring the club and its amenities, and adding comedic flair.
 He also filmed himself donning tefillin, assisted by Scharf.